 The main use for the selector on the MQOPEN call is for the point-to-point case where an application can elect to receive only those messages on a queue that match a selector.
 The example above shows a simple scenario where two messages are put to a queue opened by MQOPEN but only one is received by the application getting it, as it is the only one that matches a selector.

-Note that subsequent MOGET calls result in MORC NO MSG AVAILABLE as no further messages exist on the gueue that match the given selector.
+Note that subsequent MQGET calls result in MQRC_NO_MSG_AVAILABLE as no further messages exist on the queue that match the given selector.

-Selection behavior
+Selection behavior:

 Overview of WebSphere MQ selection behavior.